AkashGandhawa/AkashGandhawa/README.md

 - 👋 Hi, I’m @AkashGandhawa
-- 👀 I’m interested in programming.
+- 👀 I’m interested in programming well-thought systems that bring a positive contribution to the society.
 - 🌱 Undergraduate Student in AI.

 <!---